enebert/Data-Structures/README.md

 Combinatorics*.
 Will add some of those notes to the Notes later.
 Finding spectral graph theory particularly interesting right now.

+* 6/8/2023 - Worked through examples of Dijkstra's algorithms from Sedgewick and the grokking book.
+Working through the three different implementations was enlightening.

+* 6/9/2023 - Changed the abstraction.
+Graph is now an abstract class instead of an interface.
+Member variables moved to Graph also.
+Since Graph is abstract, it has no constructor.
+Methods that work for both SparseGraph and WeightedGraph have been moved to Graph.
+Graph now takes two type variables to account for using adjacent edge lists in WeightedGraph.

+* 6/9/2023 - Worked out pencil-and-paper examples of topological sort of a DAG.
+Read through the chapter on actions of the symmetric group on a boolean algebra, from Stanley's *Algebraic Combinatorics*.

 Many of the vocab notes are from *Algorithms* Cormen, Leiserson, Rivest, Stein.